The activities are as follows:

 The grasshopper mouse lives at the base of the Santa Rita Mountains in Arizona.
-Scientists Ashlee and Matt have been studying this mouse for many years and wanted to know what the mouse ate.
+Scientists Ashlee and Matt have been studying populations of this mouse for many years and wanted to know what the mouse ate.
 In the mountains, there are two scorpions that make a great food source for the mice.
 One of the scorpion species has a painful sting.
 The other species is slightly larger, but its sting is not painful.
-Ashlee and Matt thought that painful, venomous stings would prevent predator attacks and that the painless species would be attacked and eaten more often.
+Ashlee and Matt thought that the use of a painful, venomous sting helped the smaller species avoid most predator attacks.

 Watch a video of one of the experimental trials: